April Telek: Career

 in a Dramatic Series for her role as Donna Williams in the TV series Rogue.

 Personal life

-April is married to Jamie Campbell and has one daughter from a previous relationship with Gaming Executive Joe LaCascia.
+April is married to Jamie Campbell and has one daughter, Ava (b.
+November 8, 2006), who is also an actress, from a previous relationship with Gaming Executive Joe LaCascia.

 Rape accusation against Peter Nygard

 In 2020, Telek claimed she was raped by fashion mogul Peter Nygård.
 She made the claim soon after Nygård was accused of child sex trafficking.
 Telek told CBC's The Fifth Estate that in November 1993, she was contacted to model a new line of Nygard's clothing in Winnipeg.
-She stated that after arriving at Nygard's executive suite, he exposed himself, asked her for oral sex, and after she declined, he raped several times her over a two day period.
-Lawyers for Nygard said he denied any sexual assaults of anyone, and further said sworn statements from two witnesses disputed Talek's allegations.
+She stated that after arriving at Nygard's executive suite, he exposed himself, asked her for oral sex, and after she declined, he raped her several times over a two day period.
+Lawyers for Nygard said he denied any sexual assaults of anyone, and further said sworn statements from two witnesses disputed Telek's allegations.